Cross-Validation Utilities¶

 - Parameters:

-metric (str, default="f1") – Metric name to optimize; must exist in the metric registry.
+metric (str, default="f1") – Metric to optimize and evaluate

-cv (int or cross-validator, default=5) – Number of folds or custom cross-validator object.
+cv (int, default=5) – Number of cross-validation folds

-random_state (int, optional) – Seed for the cross-validator shuffling.
+random_state (int, optional) – Random seed for reproducibility

 - Returns: